THE CLOSING & SALE OF THE BREWERY (1966)

 USE OF THE PROPERTY

-Once the brewery property was closed, there were neither a couple hundred people constantly going in and out of the property, nor was anyone maintaining the buildings.
+Once the brewery property was closed, there were no longer a couple hundred people constantly going in and out of the property.
+And, there was no one maintaining them.
 Because Central Sales decided to basically abandon the buildings they were not using, they became attractive to intruders and vandals.
-A fire was deliberately set in one of the former brewery buildings, even though it was caught before it did much damage.
+A fire was deliberately set in one of the former brewery buildings, even though it was extinguished before it did much damage.
 Due to the reduced activity on the property, and the changing character of the neighborhood, there were also occasional break-ins to the property occupied by Central Sales.
 These occurred despite the fencing installations, security alarms and other efforts that were made to protect this property.
 In one break-in, the burglars removed the metal door of a safe in the offices of Central Sales.
 However, one of the worst break-ins to the property occurred in June,1986, when a truck crashed through the main gate.
 The burglars then stole items and did damage in an amount reported to be about $100,000.

 THE BAVARIAN TAP ROOM